MLS A to Z at the U

 • FINANCIAL AID

 Any student who is a US citizen or an eligible non-citizen may apply for federal financial aid by submitting the Free Application for Federal Student Aid (FAFSA).
 The code for the University of Miami School of Law is E00532.
-If you intend to seek federal financial aid, you should submit your FAFSA to Miami Law as soon as possible, if you have not already done so.
-More information about the financial aid process at Miami Law is available on our website and in this webinar
+If you intend to seek federal financial aid, please submit your FAFSA to Miami Law as soon as possible.
+If you are applying for private education loans, please review the University of Miami's preferred lender list.
+More information about the financial aid process at Miami Law is available on our Financing Your Legal Education webpage.

 Contact Anne Cruz-Alvarez in the Office of Admissions if you have any questions.